 When I watch documentaries on pro gun rights in America I’m always left saddened that people, some of which have lost love ones by ammunition still cling to their guns and right to bear them.
 What I see is not only a system that has convinced them that they need their weapon(s) and a culture that perpetuates this idea.
 But even more insidiuos is strong stench of fear that lies beneath this belief.

 There is much that I love about America and its alluring dream of Life, Liberty and the pursuit of Happiness.
 As I sat there, in the mid winter haze of Southern California I sewed little pink thread on paper.
-Trying to make scenes of the contradiction of this beautiful country.
+Trying to make sense of the contradiction of this beautiful country.